 - Procedures, methods, systems, processes, concepts, principles, discoveries or devices

-Adaptation of Works in the Public Domain
+Adaptation of Public Domain Works

 An adaptation of a work in the public domain may have copyright protection on its own as a new version of a work.
 Adaptations include translations, amended versions and annotated versions.

 Public Domain in Other Countries

-Our fully online program is designed for non lawyers to manage their copyright and licensing issues.
-You can learn copyright on your schedule and at your own pace.
+Our fully online program allows you to learn on your schedule and at your own pace,

-The Certificate program is fantastic.
+The certificate program is fantastic.
 Beyond fantastic.
 I can’t recommend this program enough.
-It’s validating in that it reviews and supports the bits of copyright law that I’ve gleaned in doing this thing called ‘visual research’.
-It’s a great compilation of a lot of things that come up in our emails/facebook…I wish I had taken this course 15 years ago when I started.
+It’s validating in that it reviews and supports the bits of copyright law that I’ve gleaned in doing this thing called "visual research."
+It’s a great compilation of a lot of things that come up in our emails/Facebook….
+I wish I had taken this course 15 years ago when I started.
 I wish I had taken this course anytime within the last 15 years.
 I feel like it’s making me a better researcher, and more confident in knowing the law behind our research scenarios.